Big Island route list logo TABLE 3

 Burns Way)

-JN State route 200 Ala Mauna Saddle Road at mile 27.9, north to observatory complex atop Mauna Kea summit; narrow paved road 6.2 miles to visitor center (~9300 feet elevation), then 0.3 miles of pavement beyond center, then 4.6 miles of steep, sometimes narrow unpaved road (grades up to 15%), then paved for last 3.6 miles to the summit area; ascends to elevation of 13780 feet, making road third highest auto road in the United States; completed in January 1976; road, along with observatory complex, under jurisdiction of the University of Hawaii, but Hawaii DOT managed project for the University 14.7
+JN State route 200 Saddle Road at mile 27.9, north to observatory complex atop Mauna Kea summit; narrow paved road 6.2 miles to visitor center (~9300 feet elevation), then 0.3 miles of pavement beyond center, then 4.6 miles of steep, sometimes narrow unpaved road (grades up to 15%), then paved for last 3.6 miles to the summit area; ascends to elevation of 13780 feet, making road third highest auto road in the United States; completed in January 1976; road, along with observatory complex, under jurisdiction of the University of Hawaii, but Hawaii DOT managed project for the University 14.7

 miles